 Plagiarism: Use research materials appropriately.
 Document all sources that are quoted or paraphrased in papers or material used.
 If there are any questions on how to document sources, get help from appropriate sources, such as class instructors, librarians, or the ISU Writing Center.

-Consult one of the many style guides (APA, MLA, Chicago, etc.) specified by your professor or program or look here or for more information on citing sources
+Consult one of the many style guides (APA, MLA, Chicago, etc.) specified by your professor or program or look here for more information on citing and documenting sources

 A popular online citation guide is the Purdue Online Writing Lab